Shipping options

 The extra fee is usually a disbursement fee.
 The transporter may prepay duties, taxes and other government charges on behalf of the receiver.
 The extra fee is to compensate the transporter for this service.

 UPS can charge additional cost for additional services, like storage in an UPS warehouse when delivery isn’t immediately possible.
 The most common extra UPS charge has to do with variety of products you ship.
 If your shipment contains products with more than 5 different HS-codes, you pay an extra fee of about €8.50 EURO per extra HS-code.
-US customers will pay $3.10 USD per extra HS-code after the first 3 HS-codes.
 An HS-code is a harmonized number that classifies traded products so that it is recognized customs authorities around the world.
 To illustrate: all cotton-based leggings will have the same HS-code, but polyester-based leggings will have a different code.
 And a knit cotton dress will have a different HS code from a woven cotton dress.

 The exact fee depends on the destination country.
 Visit the website of the transporter, or contact their customer service, in your country to find out the exact fees.
 So for an EMS shipment to Belgium you should contact BPost and inquire about ‘customer clearance fee for EMS’.
 And for an UPS shipment to Denmark you visit the Danish UPS website and search for ‘disbursement’ or ‘disbursement fee’ and ‘additional tariff line’ fee.